Data Protection – Are estate agents breaking the law?

 “WHAT FORM WOULD THE INFORMATION HAVE TO TAKE TO ANONYMISE IT IF I DECIDE TO REQUEST/ SHARE THIS DATA?”

-If you are an agent reading this, you should make your own legal checks but, the verbal advice I received from the ICO this week was that just a surname and the first half of a postcode (e.g. Mr Wood TR18) might be regarded as adequate for the purposes of the Act but, in the case of unusual or less common surnames, this would still leave the personal data being able to be identified and thus, a breach.
+If you are an agent reading this, you should make your own legal checks but, the verbal advice I received from the ICO at the time of writing was that just a surname and the first half of a postcode (e.g. Mr Wood TR18) might be regarded as adequate for the purposes of the Act but, in the case of unusual or less common surnames, this would still leave the personal data being able to be identified and thus, a breach.
 So, as I said above, if you can’t identify a potential buyer from a list due to the data being anonymised, there doesn’t seem much point having or passing that information on in the first place.
 The link to the ICO is included above.

 “I AM GOING TO TRY SELLING MY HOME PRIVATELY AND MY AGENT WON’T GIVE ME THIS INFORMATION?”